johnsonjo4531/mercator-crawler/readme.md

 Provides a URL-frontier, MetaData fetcher, URL Deduper, and is very plug and play friendly 😄.

-To run the default Mercator Crawler with no options:
+To run the default Mercator Crawler with no options (this will fetch metadata and provide a readability like function that grabs the main content/article body):

 ```js
 import { Mercator } from "mercator-crawler";